Binance Market Update (2022-07-02)

 Binance

-The global cryptocurrency market cap now stands at $0.86T, down by -1.98% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.87T, down by -0.03% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include BURGER, FORTH, and USTC, up by 110%, 25%, and 24%, respectively.
+Market outperformers include FORTH, USTC, and BURGER, up by 58%, 53%, and 38%, respectively.

 Top stories of the day: